huiling110/TOPHLTeff/readme.md

 # To do
+- [] Make the workflow more automated
+- [] Setup enviroment properly in CenOS9
 - [] Intergate nanoAOD tool data format for object selection
 - [] Check the btag change during data taking